Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Conclusions and perspectives

 \section{Conclusions and perspectives}

-We have studied the finite-temperature phase transition that occurs in ferromagnetic quantum Heisenberg models on 3D lattices by using several methods derived from the HTSE.
+We have studied the finite-temperature phase transition that occurs in ferromagnetic quantum Heisenberg models on 3D lattices by using several methods derived from the HTSEs.
 We used the standard Dlog Pad\'e method and estimated $\beta_c$ and $\gamma$ of the \textit{fcc}, \textit{bcc}, \textit{sc}, pyrochlore and \textit{ssc} lattices.
-For some of them, results are given for larger orders of HTSE than in the previous works.
+For some of them, results are given for larger orders of HTSEs than in the previous works.
+However, the discrepancy in $\gamma$ between field theory's renormalization group for the classical case and the HTSEs results for the quantum case is still present.
+Also, no convergence towards the classical values is observed, and this remains an open question.
 We have also explored possible extensions of these methods.
 While standard calculations involve $\chi(\beta)$, we have obtained the critical energy $e_c$ using $\chi(e)$.
 We also used the Dlog Pad\'e method on $c_v(\beta)-B$ (with $B=c_v(\beta_c)$) to obtain $B(\alpha)$.

-Then we presented new interpolation methods to obtain $c_v(T)$ and $\chi(T)$ for $T>T_c$.
+Then we presented interpolation methods to obtain $c_v(T)$ and $\chi(T)$ for $T>T_c$.
 These methods are efficient for the \textit{fcc}, \textit{bcc}, and \textit{sc} lattices, but less for the pyrochlore and \textit{ssc} lattices.
-For $c_v(T)$, we are not able to estimate a precise value of the critical exponent $\alpha$, but the methods provide accurate relationships between the three important parameters at the singularity, $A$, $B$, and $\alpha$.
+For $c_v(T)$, we are not able to get a precise value of the critical exponent $\alpha$, but the methods provide accurate relationships between the three important parameters at the singularity, $A$, $B$, and $\alpha$.
 Thus, if any of them is known, the other two can be deduced.
 We have also shown that the interpolated $c_v(T)$ has a very small dependence on $\alpha$ as soon as $T$ is slightly above $T_c$, the main difference being in the value of the peak at $T_c$.
-The interpolation method also allows to obtain $\chi(T)$ above $T_c$ with reliable values of $T_c$ and $\gamma$.
+This allowed us to obtain accurate results of the critical energy $e_c$ and critical entropy $s_c$ for most lattices studied.
+The main advantage of the method is that it can be directly applied to antiferromagnetic cases without the need of calculating a new HTSE.
+To show this, we applied both interpolation methods to the \textit{bcc} and \textit{sc} lattices, and obtained results in agreement with QMC for $T_c$ and $s_c$.
+Finally, we also applied the interpolation method to obtain $\chi(T)$ above $T_c$, obtaining reliable values of $T_c$ and $\gamma$.